rtSblnkv/My-Dev-Blog/README.md

  nodemon server
 ```

-### 4. Python api
+### 4. Python API
-Python api is used for sending POST-requests for database populating.
+Python API is used for database populating by sending POST-requests.
 ```bash
  cd ...\python_api
 ```